snappr/snappr-api-docs/source/index.html.md

 </aside>

 <aside class="notice">
 Always check <a href="#availability">availability</a> before trying to create a new booking with <code>start_at</code> defined.
-If you try to make a booking at for combination of location, date/time and shoottype for which there are no available photographers, you will receive a 400 error (see <code>Errors</code> section).
+If you try to make a booking at for combination of location, date/time and shoot type for which there are no available photographers, you will receive a 400 error (see <code>Errors</code> section).
 </aside>

 ## Get All Bookings